COROS vs. Garmin: I Wore Both for 3 Years

 - Tracks open water swimming, triathlon, and trail running

-- Has All Systems mode for more accurate GPS tracking
+- Has Dual Frequency mode for more accurate GPS tracking

 Buy from COROS (use code COROS-Lily for a free, extra watch band) or Amazon